andryushque/tour-and-travel/README.md

 ### Information

-Landing page for tour and travel project.
+Landing page for project "Tour and Travel".

 ### Tech stack